cli/cli/docs/install_linux.md

-# Installing gh on Linux and FreeBSD
+# Installing gh on Linux and BSD

 Packages downloaded from https://cli.github.com or from https://github.com/cli/cli/releases are considered official binaries.
 We focus on popular Linux distros and